How will I be assessed for Personal Independence Payment (PIP)?

 - More than once - Can you repeat the activity as many times as you need to?

-- In a reasonable time - Does it take you a lot longer to do the activity than it would take most people?
+- In a reasonable time - Does it take you longer to do the activity than it would take most people?

 What happens if my health changes?